fenilgmehta/Fastest-Integer-Sort/README.md

 For competitions:
 ```
-// copy the namespace "integer_sort" from "ir_sort_competitions.cpp" to the main ".cpp" program file
+// copy the namespace "ir_sort" from "ir_sort_competitions.cpp" to the main ".cpp" program file

-// to call the function, from the namespace "integer_sort"
+// to call the function, from the namespace "ir_sort"
 // the parameters are same as std::sort
+// let v be define as 'vector<int> v{6,4,3,5,9,7,2,1,8,0}'
-// eg: integer_sort::ir_sort(v.begin(), v.end()); where "v" is a vector of integers, result is in ascending order
+// eg: ir_sort::integer_sort(v.begin(), v.end()); where "v" is a vector of integers, result is in ascending order
-// eg: integer_sort::ir_sort(v.rbegin(), v.rend()); where "v" is a vector of integers, result is in descending order
+// eg: ir_sort::integer_sort(v.rbegin(), v.rend()); where "v" is a vector of integers, result is in descending order
-integer_sort::ir_sort(begin, end)
+ir_sort::integer_sort(begin, end)
 ```

 TODO
 ----------------------------------
-1. write the function to sort the array of objects based on integer key in ascending(-ve numbers also) and descending order(both +ve and -ve numbers)
+1. Write the sorting function to sort the array of objects based on integer key without creating copy of the objects.
+    * ascending order for -ve number only
+    * descending order for +ve and -ve numbers
+    * this will be useful where the objects are large in size.